 In this module you will discover what it takes to be a research scientist and discuss world-leading research with biologists from Universities and research institutes from all over the UK and further afield.
-You will attend our Biosciences seminar series, generally held every second Thursday at 1pm, as well as a series of journal clubs and more informal talks, held on the Thursdays in between the biweekly seminars.
+You will attend our Biosciences seminar series, generally held every second Thursday, as well as a series of journal clubs and more informal talks, held on the Thursdays in between the biweekly seminars.
 Following each seminar there will be a group workshop with the speakers where you will to learn to evaluate critically current research and advanced scholarship in the discipline, and gain a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in Biosciences.
 For a selection of seminars, you will summarise the research highlights (3 to 5 bullet points, maximum 85 characters) and write an abstract on the research (max 300 words).
-You will also produce brief, webinar-style presentations and blogs for the BioTalks, the blog for our seminar and journal club series at the Department of Biosciences.
+You will also produce brief, webinar-style presentations and blogs for Swansea BioTalks, the blog for our seminar and journal club series at the Department of Biosciences.
 These tasks will allow you to fine-tune your communication skills and increase your depth of understanding of the latest research in Biosciences.

 This module introduces students to the Movement Ecology Framework, a unified conceptual approach for analysing and modelling the movement of organisms, ranging from bacteria, to plants, to animals.
 Students will receive 10 lectures which introduce specific subject areas, combined with 10 computer-based practicals/workshops and six field-based practicals.
 The module is assessed by a combination of continuous assessments (40%) and weekly project work (60%), which replaces the end-of-year exam.